 Your donation will help pay for...

-- A better, college-ready cello (roughly $15,000), bow ($500 to $1,500), and cello case ($400 to $600)
+- A better, college-ready cello (roughly $15,000), bow ($500 to $1,500), and cello case ($500 to $1500).

-- Masterworks Festival, a Christian music camp, summer of 2025 ($3,700)
+- Masterworks Festival, a Christian summer music camp, and other future summer music intensives (usually several thousand dollars each summer).

-- Piano accompanists for auditions and concerts ($200-$300 per event)
+- Piano accompanists for auditions and concerts ($200-$300 per event).

 Goal: $20,000